mikemai2awesome/a11y-rules/README.md

 - Even with these specific rules, AI can still make mistakes.
 Always consult an accessibility expert to review your code.
 - Whenever you know of a proven accessible example, try to add it as a context when prompting.
 - Save WCAG and ARIA docs as PDFs and attach them as the knowledge for the AI.
+- Add the [context7](https://github.com/upstash/context7) MCP for more up-to-date docs

 ## License